 10 reasons NOT to have a wedding videographer

-And…. should you invest in a wedding videographer?
+And then there’s the question many couples ponder: should you invest in a wedding videographer?

 “Not having a videographer is today’s bride’s biggest regret”